 Don’t skip the central mid- and highlands

-7. Sri Lanka is a well cheap backpacking destination
+7. Sri Lanka can be a cheap backpacking destination

 Overview of common costs in Sri Lanka